What is the mission of the Catholic Herald?

 How does the Catholic Herald compare to other Catholic diocesan newspapers?

 The Catholic Herald is one of 168 Catholic diocesan newspapers published in the United States.
 It is unique in that it receives no subsidies from parishes or the diocese, generating revenue only from subscriptions and advertising sales.
-The Catholic Herald is regarded as a high-quality weekly publication, and each year gains national recognition among its peers in awards presented by the Catholic Press Association.
+The Catholic Herald is regarded as a high-quality bi-weekly publication, and each year gains national recognition among its peers in awards presented by the Catholic Press Association.

 What is Catholic Herald Family?

 Catholic Herald Family is a pull-out special section, which includes features, perspective and advice of interest to Catholic families.
-It is published eight times per year and inserted into the Catholic Herald, and is distributed directly to parents and children through Catholic elementary schools and religious education programs.
+It is published four times per year and inserted into the Catholic Herald, and is distributed directly to parents and children through Catholic elementary schools and religious education programs.

 What regularly appears in the Catholic Herald?